Table of content:

 To see every file with a particular tag, you can click on the tag color in the Finder sidebar.
 You can also choose which tags you want to see located in the sidebar by going to Finder > Preferences and choosing the appropriate tags.

-To sort items by their tag, go to View > Show View Options and click the checkbox next to Tags.
-Click the Tags column in List view and the files will be arranged for simple viewing.
-Click on the column name again to revert the order back to how it was.
+To sort items by their tag, go to View > Show View Options > Sort by Tags.
+The files will be arranged for simple viewing by tags.

 How to edit tags in macOS?